vigneshavm/Interview-questions/JS Q.md

 #### **Anonymous Functions - Use Cases**

- Anonymous functions are functions without a name.
-They are often used as arguments to other functions, or for short tasks where a function doesn’t need to be reused elsewhere.
+- Anonymous functions are **functions without a name**.
+- **Used as arguments to other functions**,
+- for short tasks where a function doesn’t need to be reused elsewhere.

 **Example**:
 ```javascript